 In this article, I’m going to break down why that is, whether it really makes sense, and where else you could spend your money, if you’re looking for alternatives to carbon offsetting.

 [UPDATE: Want the short and sweet, just-the-facts version of this?
-Part 5 of my climate and travel series has my final recommendations and take-aways.]
+Part 5 of my climate and travel series has my final recommendations and take-aways.
+My next article in the series is about the organization I donate to for real carbon removal.]

 To get started, offsets are controversial for two reasons: Because they don’t always work they way they should, and because they’re just not as simple as they sound.